armatita/armatita.github.io/README.md

 <a id="Commercial-Software"></a>
 ## Commercial Software

+* [GazeSense](https://eyeware.tech/gazesense/) - Performed functions on the level of architecture, UX, UI, and graphical design.
+GazeSense is a software specialized in unassisted gaze tracking.

 * [Isatis.neo](https://www.geovariances.com/en/software-geovariances/) - It developed tools for this and other software solutions in Geovariances.
 Isatis.neo and other Geovariances products use geostatistics to perform spatial estimation in several sectors related to spatial imaging, namely Oil & Gas, Mining, Environment, Hydrogeology, Contamination, etc.